multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-en.md

 # Why Gitribute ?

-Let's sum up the starting point of the Gitribute project by this bits of (not so much) imaginary conversations.
+Let's sum up the starting point of the Gitribute project by those bits of (not so much) imaginary conversations.

 > _Any developper, sglightly ironic_ :
 >